 Prespectives of Change:

 Nonprofit or impact sector organizations are businesses whose product or service is intended to better the lives of others.
 This session disects a challenging and often controversial topic, "Overhead Myth".
-In conversations, case studies and panels we examine what this means.

 Creative Thinking and Problem Solving: